-The depletion of interconnected surface water monitoring representative network monitors shallow groundwater elevations adjacent to creeks that both support priority species and are interconnected with groundwater.
-Groundwater elevations as a proxy for surface water depletions are needed as a measure of sustainability because no direct measurable change in streamflow from deep groundwater extraction has been detected in over 18 years of monitoring shallow groundwater levels adjacent to lower Soquel Creek.
+The depletion of interconnected surface water representative monitoring network monitors shallow groundwater elevations adjacent to creeks that both support priority species and are interconnected with groundwater.
+Groundwater elevations as a proxy for surface water depletion are needed as a measure of sustainability because no direct measurable change in streamflow from deep groundwater extraction has been detected in over 18 years of monitoring shallow groundwater levels adjacent to lower Soquel Creek.
 Even though there is no measurable direct change in streamflow from groundwater extraction, there is a demonstrable indirect influence on shallow groundwater connected to the creek from deeper aquifers pumped by municipal and private wells.
-This is discussed in Section 2: Basin Setting.
+This is discussed in Section 2.2.4.6: Identification of Interconnected Surface Water Systems.

-Figure 3-1 shows the location of four shallow monitoring wells currently used to monitor depletion of interconnected surface water.
+Figure 3-9 shows the location of four shallow monitoring wells currently used to monitor depletion of interconnected surface water.
 These four wells are designated as RMPs for groundwater level proxy measurements.
 One other monitoring well, SC-10RA, is also included as an RMP because it is located within 730 feet of Soquel Creek, is screened from 110-170 feet below ground in the Purisima A-unit aquifer underlying alluvium, and has groundwater levels that correspond to changes in creek flows.
-Table 3-11 lists the RMPs and summarizes rationale for selection.
+Table 3-10 lists the RMPs and summarizes rationale for selection.